-The core factor which leads to the increase in CO2e emissions is the increase in the number of cooling equipment.
-With the current trend, the number of cooling equipment will double in 2035 and to nearly 2.5 times in 2050 compared with the 2022 figure.
-The number of equipment results in the demand for energy consumption and refrigerant consumption.
-The factors which help to reduce the emissions are the trend of reduction in the GEF which helps to reduce the direct emissions, and the use of lower GWP refrigerants such as R-600a, R-290, R-717, etc. Compared to the NDC baseline the cooling sector BAU accounts for about 10.35% of national emissions in 2025 and shows a reduction trend.
-This demonstrates that the cooling sector BAU is already lower than the NDC BAU, due to the previous actions on policies, such as EE, RE transition, and phased out high GWP refrigerants.
+The core factor which leads to the increase in CO_2e emissions is the increase in the number of cooling equipment.
+With the current trend, the number of cooling equipment will double in 2035 and to nearly 2.5 times in 2050 compared with the 2022 figures.
+The number of equipment results directly in the energy consumption and refrigerant use.
+The measures which help to reduce the emissions includes the reduction of the direct emissions, and the use of lower GWP refrigerants such as R-600a, R-290, R-717, etc. Compared to the NDC baseline the cooling sector BAU accounts for about 10.35% of national emissions in 2025 and shows a reduction trend.
+This demonstrates that the cooling sector as per the latest BAU is already lower than the NDC BAU, due to the implementation of measures such as EE, RE transition, and phased out high GWP refrigerants.
 This shows a very positive figure about Viet Nam actions in the cooling sector, but it is not enough to achieve the NDC target in 2030 or the NZT target in 2050.
-More ambitious actions and a clear roadmap are needed to achieve these targets.
+More ambitious actions with a clear roadmap are needed to achieve these targets.